State Procession at the State Opening of Parliament: Historical background

 For the 1679 State Opening, there was no procession and no service in the Abbey (for fear of a Popish Plot).
 The service was not reinstated, so subsequent processions went directly from the Palace of Whitehall to the Palace of Westminster.
 At about this time, the practice of all Peers taking part in the procession ceased (due in no small part to the increasing size of the Peerage).
 In 1698, Whitehall Palace burned down; thereafter St James's became the usual point of departure.
 In the Georgian period, carriages began regularly to be used for the procession to Westminster (though this was not entirely new - both Elizabeth I (on occasion) and Oliver Cromwell had used carriages to get to the State Opening).
 Under George IV, the Palace of Westminster was remodeled by Sir John Soane to provide space for the carriages, a robing room, and a grand interior processional route to the House of Lords.

 The Old Palace of Westminster was largely destroyed by fire in 1834.
 The new Palace was purpose built (among other things) to accommodate the ceremonial of a State Opening.
 Thus in Victoria's reign, the long-established ceremonial of the State Opening was married to its now-familiar architectural setting of Barry and Pugin's grand parliamentary interiors.
 The pattern of events then was much as it is now: the monarch, members of the royal family and members of the Household arrive in a Carriage Procession from Buckingham Palace (preceded by the items of royal regalia with their attendants); after a time of preparation, the monarch proceeds in State from the King's Robing Room, through the Royal Gallery and Prince's Chamber, to the Throne in the House of Lords.

 Present-day Participants in the Procession

+The middle part of the procession moving through the Royal Gallery in 2026.
+Garter King of Arms and Black Rod lead the Lord Speaker and Great Officers of State ahead of the King and Queen.

 The Procession falls into four main sections: